leenput/microcredential-nextflow-project/README.md

 ## Introduction

-**leenaput/microcredential-nextflow-project**
+**leenaput/microcredential-nextflow-project**\n
 For the Microcredential Nextflow project, I developed a pipeline to processes nanopore sequencing data from raw FASTQ to alignment, coverage calculation, and QC summary evaluation.
+A step-by-step outline of how the project was developed can be found [here](https://github.com/leenput/microcredential-nextflow-project/blob/main/STEPBYSTEP.md).\n

 ## Pipeline overview